Operation Thunderbolt (video game)

-Operation Thunderbolt is a light gun shooter video game developed by Taito and released for arcades in 1988.
+Operation Thunderbolt is a 1988 light gun shooter video game developed and published by Taito for arcades.
 As the sequel to Operation Wolf, changes include two-player gameplay with two positional gun controllers mounted on the arcade cabinet, and a new forward-scrolling pseudo-3D perspective combined with side-scrolling sections.

 The arcade game was a commercial success and was one of the top three highest-grossing dedicated arcade games of 1989 in both Japan and the United States.
 Versions were released for Amiga, Commodore 64, and Super Nintendo Entertainment System.
-The arcade exclusive sequel Operation Wolf 3 was released in 1994.
+The arcade-exclusive sequel Operation Wolf 3 was released in 1994.

 Gameplay

 Green berets Roy Adams and Hardy Jones must save American hostages from a hijacked airliner which was forced to land in the fictional African province, Kalubya.
 They must capture six different bases, shoot enemies with machine guns or grenade launcher, and try to save the hostages.
 Enemies include soldiers, jeeps, tanks, and helicopters, attacking with bullets, grenades, or rockets.

 In stages 4 and 6, killing one of the hostages will decrease the player's life.
-At least one hostage must be rescued in those stages or the game is over.
-In Stage 8, the players must engage with the lead hijacker holding the pilot hostage and continues are not permitted.
+At least one hostage must be rescued in those stages, or the game is over.
+In Stage 8, the players must engage with the lead hijacker holding the pilot hostage.
+Continues are not permitted.
 If the pilot gets killed, a bad ending will be shown "The pilot is dead; escape is impossible".
-If the hijacker is killed, the good ending will be shown where the player and hostages flee the hostile nation with the plane's takeoff.
+If the hijacker is killed, the good ending will be shown where the player and hostages flee the hostile nation, with the plane's takeoff.

 Changes from Operation Wolf include the arcade cabinet using positional gun controllers instead of light gun, two-player simultaneous play with two mounted guns, and a new forward-scrolling pseudo-3D perspective combined with side-scrolling sections.

 Ports

-Ocean Software published conversions of Operation Thunderbolt for the Amiga, Amstrad CPC 464, Atari ST, Commodore 64, and ZX Spectrum in 1989.
+Ocean Software published conversions of Operation Thunderbolt for the Amiga, Amstrad CPC, Atari ST, Commodore 64, and ZX Spectrum in 1989.
 A cartridge version for the Amstrad GX4000 followed in 1993.

 The Super NES version was released by Taito in 1994 and works with the SNES Mouse and the Super Scope.
 The player can choose from a variety of different characters.
 The storyline was altered so that the hijackers were members of the fictional Bintazi People's Republic, under lifelong dictator General Abul Bazarre, who demands that his comrades be freed or the hostages will be executed.

+Influence

+The story for the game is loosely based on the plot of the film by the same name, which in turn was based on the real-life Entebbe raid that occurred on July 4, 1976.

 Reception

-In Japan, Game Machine listed Operation Thunderbolt in its February 1, 1989 issue as the second most successful upright arcade unit of the month.
+In Japan, Game Machine listed Operation Thunderbolt as the second most successful upright arcade unit of January 1989.
 It became Japan's second highest-grossing dedicated arcade game of 1989, below Chase H.Q.
-In the United States, Operation Thunderbolt was the third highest grossing dedicated arcade game of 1989.
+In the United States, Operation Thunderbolt was the third highest-grossing dedicated arcade game of 1989.
 Operation Thunderbolt was also Japan's eighth highest-grossing dedicated arcade game of 1990.